Aphrodis1st/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 		* Format: see example
 		* You are allowed to use the standard library

+	9. Write a function that sets the value of a pointer to a char.

+	10. Create a file that contains the password for the crackme2 executable.

+		* Your file should contain the exact password, no new line, no extra space
+		* ltrace, ldd, gdb and objdump can help
+		* You may need to install the openssl library to run the crakme2 program: sudo apt install libssl-dev
+		* Edit the source list sudo nano /etc/apt/sources.list to add the following line: deb http://security.ubuntu.com/ubuntu xenial-security main Then sudo apt update and sudo apt install libssl1.0.0

 		You can find me on the other social media: